This is part 2 of a two-part blog post. Check out part 1 first!

 Also, basic coding and programming don’t require high Math or Physics skills.
 There are special fields, like artificial intelligence and machine learning, where these are important, but there are much more tech specialisations where you will not need these.

-At Codecool, we don't care about your grades.
-Our admission criteria are the following: completed maturity exam, good English (you will need to study and communicate in English at our school), analytical - logical thinking (measured by playing a game in the beginning), a strong drive and willingness to work hard for your goal (measured at a chat with our colleague).
+At Codecool, we don’t care about your grades.
+Our admission criteria are the following: completed maturity exam, good English (you will need to study and communicate in English at our school), analytical – logical thinking (assessed by a cool online test in the beginning), a strong drive and willingness to work hard for your goal (measured at a chat with our colleague).

 Q8: "How difficult is programming?
 Does the job come with a big responsibility?"